 I will mail you the proposal, so you can review and know everything about us, and we can get started after that.
 Let us get in touch again after you have reviewed the proposal and discussed it further.

 (In case the client seems uninterested, but you feel that you are compatible with their brand, and can help them with their problems, then)

 Thank you for letting me know how you feel.
 But I would request you to at least read our proposal once and then make your final decision.
 You can know about us and our products/services in detail and figure out if we are compatible.
 If you do not mind, shall I share the proposal with you?

 (Sharing the proposal with the client gives you one more opportunity to connect with them and explain to them better how to land them.
 Keep it subtle though.
 Don’t be too pushy)

 Let cold calling work for you

 Cold calling is a difficult way to land clients.
 Many salespersons are apprehensive about it because they have fear of rejection and fear of the unknown.
 To them, it seems a waste of time but it is the opposite.
-If you make cold calls strategically, keeping the above things in mind, there is no way that you won’t get favorable results.
+If you make cold calls strategically, keeping the above things in mind, and by writing a solid script then there is no way that you won’t get favorable results.
 Keep going!